How to start your online tutoring business and find customers: A guide for Covid-19 and beyond! [Part 1/3]

 - The profit potential or the supply/demand ratio for a niche

 Now, you likely know your area of interest and expertise, but to find which segments have the most demand, here are a few things you can do:

-- Analyse the ticket price or cost for different services.
+- Analyze the ticket price or cost for different services.
 Initially, you might want to focus on quality instead of quantity.
-Find a customer segment which has relatively higher-paid potential.
+Find a customer segment that has relatively higher-paid potential.